Click here for an important message regarding these pages

 Are you really this arrogant in real life?

 I'm not actually as arrogant as you might think.
-I do have some strong opinions with regards to websites, but I've been writing webpages for a decade now, and that's about as long as websites have existed.
-So when I say that I believe such-and-such about web design, I usually feel that I've got enough experience to justify it.
+I do have some strong opinions with regards to websites, but I've been writing webpages for more than two decades now about as long as websites have existed so when I say that I believe such-and-such about web design, I usually feel that I've got enough experience to justify it.

 Yes, it might be arrogance of a sort, but at least it's well-informed arrogance.